kordless/webwraith/README.md

 Materialize your web automation dreams with WebWraith - because in the world of open-source, every developer is a digital medium.

+## Integration with Substrate.run

+WebWraith leverages Substrate.run for advanced operations, including:
+- **LLM Transform of Data**: Transforming data using large language models for enhanced processing capabilities.
+- **Embeddings**: Creating vector representations of text for efficient search and retrieval.
+- **Search**: Integrating powerful search functionalities within your automated workflows.
+- **Function Control**: Utilizing AI-driven function execution to automate complex tasks efficiently.

+Learn more about Substrate.run and its capabilities at [substrate.run](https://substrate.run).

 Get started today at [github.com/kordless/webwraith](https://github.com/kordless/webwraith)